 This is a particularly common divorce question we encounter.
 If you break up with your partner, you may feel a moral obligation to return the ring - however, unless it can be proved that the ring was given conditionally, the law states that it is an absolute gift, meaning you do not have to return it to your ex.

 4. Do I need to appoint a solicitor?

 While it is possible to get a divorce without the support of a solicitor, you may run the risk of missing important legal loopholes, such as the ‘remarriage trap’.
 Put simply; if you remarry without a claim for a financial order you may be barred from seeking maintenance and other financial claims.
 You may also find yourself out of pocket down the line.
 Without full legal severance, it is possible that an ex-partner could chase you for a share of funds you may accrue later in life – whether that be a pension pot, inheritance or even a lottery win!

 5.We’re not married, but we’ve been together years – will I get 50%?

 There is no such thing as a ‘common law wife/partner’.
 Cohabiting couples frequently believe that living with somebody for a prolonged period of time leads to certain legal rights such as a share of property owned by one party – it does not.
 If you choose not to marry then do consider a living together agreement to protect your best interests.

 We’re here to help

+This post has explored five common questions on divorce issues, helping to debunk some of the divorce myths we come across when talking to clients.
 Going through a divorce or separation can be one of the most stressful periods in your life and highly emotional.
 No matter where you are on your journey, our team of family law experts can help guide you through the maze of emotional and legal responsibilities.